MindyJamiel/docs-devportal-APIs/docu/Overview.html.md

 * Manage user access permissions
 * Manage account status

-See the **Details** section in this API documentation for payload requirements.
+See the **Details** section in this API documentation for service considerations, required scopes, and payload requirements.
+See the **Tutorials** section for step-by-step example API calls.